 No way.
 We’ve been here the whole time.
 We’ve been paddling furiously under the water.

-We hope this can be an encouragement, friend, because we know what’s it’s like to have our backs against the wall.
-You are so not alone in this.
 But do you know what the exciting thing is about having your back to the wall?

 The only way out is to fight your way through.